foldda/charian/README.md

                 /*
                     Anything that handles the error situation, eg -
                     1) setting a default value
-                    2) escalate the error (i.e. re-throw)
+                    2) escalating the error (i.e. re-throw)
-                    3) return the data back to the sender, and request a re-send */
+                    3) returning the data back to the sender, and/or requesting re-send */
             }
         }